chazzka/clanekforest/clanek.md

 To demonstrate the impact of contamination parameter, we prepared following experiment.
 A dataset containing approx. 25% of anomalies is prepared.
 Figures below show the differences when using rising values of the contamination parameter.
+Note that dataset is generated randomly with each run
 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/code/figures/contamination10.svg)
 > Figure X Isolation Forest with 10% contamination.